What is fact and what is fiction in Netflix’s Prince Andrew film Scoop?

 One of the strangest scenes in the film sees Andrew tell an astonished Maitlis: “I don’t know why everyone’s so upset about my friendship with Epstein – I knew Jimmy Savile so much better.”

-The notorious Savile inveigled his way into many of Britain’s leading institutions, and the royal family were no exception.
+The notorious Savile inveigled his way into many of Britain’s leading institutions, and the royal family was no exception.
 Prince Charles repeatedly sought Savile’s advice, according to claims in the 2022 Netflix documentary Jimmy Savile: A British Horror Story.
-Notes from Charles to Savile uncovered by the documentary’s producers showed that over the course of about 20 years, Savile became an unofficial adviser to the now-King.
+Notes from Charles to Savile uncovered by the documentary’s producers showed that, over the course of about 20 years, Savile became an unofficial adviser to the man who would become King.

 In one instance, Savile was brought in to give PR advice to the royal family after Andrew made insensitive comments about the Lockerbie bombing during a visit to the disaster site in 1988.
-The duke had been filmed saying how the disaster of the Frankfurt-to-Detroit flight was “much worse for the Americans”, adding: “I suppose statistically something like this has got to happen at some stage on a town.
+The duke had been filmed saying how the disaster involving the Frankfurt-to-Detroit flight was “much worse for the Americans”, adding: “I suppose, statistically, something like this has got to happen at some stage on a town.
 Of course, it only affects the community in a very small way.”

 In the film, Maitlis’s regret over not asking Bill Clinton about his affair with Monica Lewinsky is a key driver in her desire to get the Andrew interview right.
-We see her say she felt like she “let women down” by not asking the former president about the White House intern with whom he had an affair.
+We see her say that she felt she had “let women down” by not asking the former president about the White House intern with whom he had a sexual relationship.

 It is true that, in 2014, while accompanying Clinton on a trip to India, Maitlis refrained from bringing up Lewinsky.
 She made the last-minute decision not to ask him about her after Clinton’s aides told her he had just had a “funny turn” and said they might pull the interview tapes altogether if “anything happens on camera”.